 Let’s solve the constraint for x.

 x = 500 – 2y

 Now, substitute it in the area function that provides a function of y.

-To know more about Optimization and related articles regarding optimization techniques, derivative applications and calculus, you can visit us at www.byjus.com
+To know more about optimization and related articles regarding optimization techniques, applications of derivatives and calculus, you can visit us at www.byjus.com